zavodil/near-telegram-bot-example/README.md

 # Blockchain Telegram Bot Example

-You will read and write data on the blockchain methods using telegram bot.
+You will read and write data on [NEAR Blockchain] using telegram bot.

 Based on:
 - [NEAR Rust Counter Example](https://examples.near.org/rust-counter)